 The Killers – Dirt Sledding ft.
 Ryan Pardey, Richard Dreyfuss

-I’m not really sure why The Killers did this song.
-It’s definitely different to other Christmas songs…it’s also different to their other songs, which isn’t necessarily a bad thing.
+I’m not really sure why The Killers wanted to create a Christmas song.
+Dirt Sledding is definitely different to other Christmas songs… it’s also different to their other songs, which isn’t necessarily a bad thing.
 I struggled to listen to it once, and mostly that was just to see what would be the next weird and random thing to happen.
 The Chorus kinda grows on you, and it’s entertaining, but I wouldn’t say it was good, or really that Christmassy…

 Band Of Merry Makers – Snow, Snow, Snow